ALMSIVI/novel-tools-py/README.md

 Matchers also define two additional methods:

 - `format()` takes a match result (index and title), and reformats the chapter/volume name.
 This is particularly useful for auto correction, where one needs to adjust the index due to duplicate/missing indices.
 - `filename()` takes a match result (index and title), and outputs a valid filename.
-A bare-bones implementation would be to remove all illegal character names in the string returned by `format()`.
+A bare-bones implementation would be to remove all illegal characters in the string returned by `format()`.

 There are three default Matcher implementations right now, though you are welcome to add more for your own needs.
 When `split.py` runs, it will fetch `Matcher`s and their arguments from `default_matchers.json` from the working directory.
 If you need a to customize your matchers for a specific novel, you can copy the file to the novel's directory, rename it to `matchers.json` and then modify it.
 The script will automatically find this file and create the corresponding `Matcher`s.